 - Don’t leave open water sources.
 A rat diet doesn’t just include food – rats need to drink water every day so make sure to deny them all possible water sources.
-Don’t leave pet water bowls in places that rats might reach them, don’t leave barrels, pots or buckets with water laying around, make sure that there are no leaking pipes in the basement, the garage or the crawl spaces, etc.
+Don’t leave pet water bowls in places that rats might reach them, don’t leave barrels, pots or buckets with water laying around, make sure that there are no leaking pipes, including in the basement, the garage or the crawl spaces, etc.

 - If you don’t want to have rats in attic or roof spaces, don’t leave things there that might attract them.
-This doesn’t mean that you should leave your attic 100% empty, but that any and all food supplies, as well as paper, cardboard, wooden, and so on items should be well sealed off and protected.
+This doesn’t mean that you should leave your attic 100% empty, but that any and all food supplies, as well as paper, cardboard, wood, and so on items should be well sealed off and protected.

 In yard sanitation – the yard is the middle ground between your home and the outside world, so you should make it as unwelcoming for rats as possible.
-Finding ways how to get rid of rats outside is the easiest way to make sure they never get inside.
+Finding ways to get rid of rats outside is the easiest way to make sure they never get inside.

 - Properly maintain your shed, garage or warehouse.

-- Trim or remove all vegetation, bushes, tree branches, and so on from your immediate surroundings.
+- Trim or remove all vegetation, bushes, tree branches, and so on from your home’s immediate surroundings.
 Roof rats often enter our homes by jumping from trees onto our roofs, and Norway rats hide in low vegetation as they make their way to our homes.

 Exclusion – block entrances into the house